Chloride – Why It Matters

 - Pipestone – Pipestone’s $16 million water treatment plant opened recently.
 It will reduce radiation and chlorides and the city says it will “pre-soften” water using lime soda ash treatment.

 - St. Peter – After upgrading its treatment plant, St. Peter, through its consultant engineers, estimates reduction in chloride discharge of approximately 2,000 tons per year through discontinued use or turning down salt use settings on residential water softeners.
 A public campaign was conducted in St. Peter to ask residents to turn down or shut off softeners.

 - Willmar – Willmar is looking for funding to upgrade its treatment plant not only to remove contaminants but also to “pre-soften” water before it reaches residential homes.

-- Avon – The City of Avon is holding a public hearing June 27 to give the public an opportunity to talk with MPCA representatives about how the city will deal with chloride discharge into Spunk Creek.
+- Avon – The City of Avon is held a public hearing in 2019 to give the public an opportunity to talk with MPCA representatives about how the city will deal with chloride discharge into Spunk Creek.

 The list of communities that will receive grants to upgrade or replace water treatment plants in the coming year has been announced by the Minnesota Department of Health.
 View the list here.
 The Drinking Water Revolving Loan Fund list is here.